aws-samples/glue-data-sanitization-from-production-s3-bucket-to-lower-environment-s3-bucket-apg-example/README.md

 cd ..
 ```

-6. Copy the sample data to `production` S3 bucket
+6. Copy the sample data to `productionDataBucket` S3 bucket

 In the git repo, please open a terminal, ensure AWS CLI credential is valid, then perform following:
 ```